ESC5: Vulnerable PKI Object Access Control

 ESC1 exploits overly permissive enrollment rights in certificate templates, allowing low-privileged users to enroll in certificates that can be used for authentication, potentially leading to privilege escalation.

-Diagram illustrating ESC10 attack vector with rogue Certificate Authority
+Diagram illustrating ESC3 attack vector with misconfigured Enrollment Agent restrictions

 High